cllmthvlln/The-Base-Network/README.md

 Base’s TVL grew by over 118% year-to-date in 2025, reflecting increasing liquidity inflows.
 Thirdweb is a popular no-code tool used for launching NFTs, tokens, and contracts on Base.
 Moonwell is a native Base DeFi lending protocol focused on yield and ease of use.
+In November 2025, Base set a record with 15.4 million transactions in one day.